jsoishi/bfd_group_website/content/member/mabdulla.md

 [[organizations]]
     name = "Bates College"
-    role = "Student"
+    role = "Alumnus"

 +++
-Abdullah is working on the thermal asymptotic suction boundary layer problem.
+Abdullah completed his senior thesis on machine learning methods for finding exact coherent states in plane Couette flow.
+He also worked on the thermal asymptotic suction boundary layer problem.

+He is currently a PhD student in Prof. George Park's group at the University of Pennsylvania Mechanical Engineering and Applied Mechanics department.